BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 ### Recombination

 Because this script simulates small regions of chromosomes, recombination is usually ignored.
-However, if you would like to simulate longer regions, or simulate special cases such as unlinked loci (r=0.5), you can specify a recombination rate using parameter @@recRate@@, which specifies recombination rate per basepair per generation.
+However, if you would like to simulate longer regions, or simulate special cases such as unlinked loci (r=0.5), you can specify a recombination rate using parameter `recRate`, which specifies recombination rate per basepair per generation.

 %red%This script works best for either full recombination (r=0.5) or realistic LD (e.g. r < 1e-5), specifying large recombination rates (e.g. r=0.1) will results in low performance due to excessive number of recombinations.%%

 ### Migration

-If a population is split into m subpopulations, a migration rate @@migrRate@@ can be specified to migrate individuals between subpopulations using an island model.
+If a population is split into m subpopulations, a migration rate `migrRate` can be specified to migrate individuals between subpopulations using an island model.

 ### Output

 The end result of this script include

-* A file that saves population statistics if parameter @@statFile@@ is specified.
+* A file that saves population statistics if parameter `statFile` is specified.
 Otherwise, the statistics will be written to standard output.

 * A map file that contains the mutant location, frequency, selection coefficient and dominance coefficient.